adelevie/parse-ruby-client/README.md

 # !!
 NOTE !!
-The master branch has a lot of changes that the current release doesn't.
-The version on RubyGems (0.3.0) corresponds to the repo at [this](https://github.com/adelevie/parse-ruby-client/tree/b686900f8a26c3674dabe72ae66b38daa8b84021) point, so use those docs instead.
+The master branch has a lot of changes that the current release doesn't have.

+The version on RubyGems (0.3.0) has its [corresponding tag](https://github.com/adelevie/parse-ruby-client/tree/v0.3.0), so use those docs instead.

 Alternatively, you can set up your `Gemfile` as such: